mtiessler/191.114-Basics-of-Parallel-Computing/README.md

 # 191.114 Basics of Parallel Computing - Summary Handbook

 Welcome!
-This repository hosts a comprehensive summary handbook for the course **191.114 Basics of Parallel Computing** offered at the Vienna University of Technology (TU Wien).
+This repository contains a summary handbook for the course **191.114 Basics of Parallel Computing** offered at the Vienna University of Technology (TU Wien).

+**In progress** it is not a definitive version, nor includes exercises

 ## Content Overview